Environmental Management A priority for people and our business

 We commit to divert 80% of waste from our landfill for our U.S. operations by the end of 2020.

-Doing our part on climate: A healthy climate is critical to healthy populations and our success as a business.
-We have the greatest power to reduce our impact within our own operations, so we have created programs focused on our retail stores, offices and distribution networks.
-We are also part of industry and government initiatives and advocate for progressive policy action on climate and energy issues.
-Because we know that our supply chain represents an even larger carbon footprint, we also work closely with our suppliers to improve their climate and environmental performance, as described below.
+Doing our part on climate and waste: A healthy planet is critical to healthy populations and our success as a business.
+We have the greatest power to reduce our climate and waste impacts within our own operations, so we have created programs focused on our retail stores, offices and distribution networks.
+We also work across the industry and collaborate with our suppliers to improve the performance of the apparel sector and reduce the impacts of our supply chain.

 Enhancing the sustainability of our products: Our integrated commitment to sustainability begins with our design teams and the development of products that look good, have lower impact on the environment and bring confidence to our customers.
 Since the materials in our clothes greatly contribute to each garment’s environmental impact, our design and production decisions have significant power to make our products more sustainable.
 Our brands are tasked with developing strategies to improve their sustainability performance.
 To scale up our work, we also leverage partnerships with organizations such as the Sustainable Apparel Coalition, Textile Exchange and the Better Cotton Initiative.